Privacy Policy

 Cookies are small text files stored on your device.
 They are used to store information during or after your visit.

-There are different types: Temporary cookies (session cookies) are deleted when the browser is closed and store, for example, the contents of a shopping cart.
-Persistent cookies remain after the browser is closed and can store, for example, login data or user interests.
+There are different types: Temporary cookies (session cookies) are deleted when the browser is closed.
+Persistent cookies remain after the browser is closed and can store, for example, settings or user interests.
 Third-party cookies come from providers other than the website operator.

 Data Deletion